pure-data/pure-data/doc/1.manual/pdmanual.md

 commas except that they clear the "current destination" so that the next message specifies a new one).
 The "current destination" is at first the message box's own outlet.
-In the example below, the leading semicolon immediately redirects messages from the outlet to an object named "fred" (which is here a receive object), and likewise the next message is sent to "sue."
+In the example below, the leading semicolon immediately redirects messages from the outlet to an object named `fred` (which is here a `receive` object), and likewise the next message is sent to `sue`.

 ![semicolons to send messages](fig3.9.jpg)

 Certain other objects (Pd windows, for example, and arrays) have Pd names and can be sent messages this way.
-Also, the special object "pd" is defined to which you may send messages to start and stop DSP.
+Also, the special object `pd` is defined to which you may send messages to start and stop DSP.

 You can put variables in message boxes as shown below:

 ![variables in message boxes](fig3.10.jpg)

-Here, "\$1", etc., refer to the arguments of the arriving message (and aren't defined if you send a "bang" message or if you click on the message box to activate it.)
+Here, "$1", etc., refer to the arguments of the arriving message (and aren't defined if you send a "bang" message or if you click on the message box to activate it.)
 Dollar sign variables are either numbers or symbols depending on the incoming message; if symbols, you may even use them to specify variable